‘Jumanji’ Succeeds at Box Office

 For the weekend in the United States and Canada, the second most-attended film was “Jumanji: Welcome to the Jungle” (Sony), a sequel to the 1995 movie starring Robin Williams.
 Featuring Dwayne Johnson and Kevin Hart, “Welcome to the Jungle” collected an estimated $34 million, for a total since arriving Wednesday of $50.6 million.

-By the end of Christmas Day, “Welcome to the Jungle” will have taken in about $64 million, according to Sony’s projections.
+By the end of Christmas Day, “Welcome to the Jungle” would have taken in about $64 million, according to Sony projections.
 That could put this movie on a course to collect $180 million or more over its domestic run, a strong total that (depending on interest overseas, where early returns appear encouraging, analysts said) could turn “Jumanji” into an ongoing series for the studio — the Hollywood equivalent of pay dirt.

 “I see an incredible amount of momentum for this film as we head into one of the biggest moviegoing weeks of the year,” Adrian Smith, Sony’s president of domestic distribution, said by phone.
 “You want a big event film that can stand on its own in a crowded marketplace, and that is what our filmmakers delivered.”